To My Child’s Teacher:

 I remember always looking forward to summertime when I was a kid.
 The excitement of sleeping in every day.
 The fun of swimming in the pool and at the beach.
 The thrill of playing outside with my siblings all day long.
 No more homework, no more boring lessons, no more tests, no more structure.

 I remember being so ready to run out of my teacher’s classroom when the bell rang.
-Yet, I also remember grieving her once I got home — realizing she was no longer “my teacher” anymore.
-In a few months, I’d have another lady spending every weekday of the school year with me.
+Yet, I also remember grieving her once I got home—realizing she was no longer “my teacher”.
+In a few months, another lady would spend every weekday of the school year with me.
 All that time I had with my recent teacher was over, and that was that.

 While I had a deep respect for teachers, the ones who trained and molded me into the woman I am today, I never expected this.
-I never expected to have such a love, passion, and gratefulness for a teacher, until it was my daughter’s turn to have one.
+I never expected to have such love, passion, and gratefulness for a teacher until it was my daughter’s turn to have one.

 You complimented her outfit, showed her to her name-branded desk, and introduced her to her new classmates.
 You made her so comfortable that even if she wanted to cry, you cleverly and cheerfully diverted her attention to something exciting instead.